jelianmp/jelianmp/README.md

 ## 👨‍💻 About Me

-🎓 I'm a Biotech Engineer currently retraining as a **Data Scientist Jr**, with a strong foundation in engineering, problem-solving, and data analysis.
+🎓 I'm a Biotech Engineer now working as a **Data Scientist Jr.**, with a strong foundation in problem-solving, statistical thinking, and applied data analysis.
-📊 Passionate about applying **machine learning**, **NLP**, and **data visualization** to real-world challenges.
+📊 I build end-to-end projects using **machine learning**, **natural language processing (NLP)**, and **data visualization**, tackling real-world problems like price prediction, sentiment analysis, and demand forecasting.
-💡 I enjoy building projects step by step, always reinforcing core concepts in math, modeling, and communication.
+💡 I focus on delivering clean, well-documented code while reinforcing core concepts in math, modeling, and communication.
-🎯 I’m actively looking for opportunities where I can **apply and grow** my data skills in a professional setting.
+🚀 I'm actively seeking opportunities to contribute to data-driven teams, grow my expertise, and create impact through analytics and machine learning.

 ---